-Our commercial insurance does not cover losses that may occur as a result of an event associated with the security situation in the Middle East.
-Although the Israeli government is currently committed to covering the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained or, if maintained, will be sufficient to compensate us fully for damages incurred.
-Any losses or damages incurred by us could have a material adverse effect on our business, financial condition and results of operations.
+Although the Israeli government currently covers the reinstatement value of direct damages that are caused by terrorist attacks or acts of war, we cannot assure you that this government coverage will be maintained or that it will sufficiently cover our potential damages.
+Any losses or damages incurred by us could have a material adverse effect on our business.
+Any armed conflicts or political instability in the region would likely negatively affect business conditions and could harm our results of operations.